Archive How Much Privacy Should a Teenager Have?

 How to Give Teenagers Privacy

 Privacy is a right and rights go hand-in-hand with responsibilities.
 The best way to give teenagers privacy is to make sure they understand the responsibility that comes along with it.
-If they show themselves to be responsible enough, you should allow them more privacy, and if they don’t live up to your expectations dial it down a bit.
+If they show themselves to be responsible enough, you should allow them more privacy.
+If they don’t live up to your expectations, dial it down a bit.
 Here are a few tips you can use in your interactions with your teenage child.

 Healthy Communication

-Being flexible is also an important part of parenting a teenager.
-In the case of the example above, if your teenager wants another hour to be added to their curfew, don’t refuse right away.
+Being flexible is also important when it comes to parenting and children.
+For example, imagine your child wants you to add another hour to their curfew after they finish middle school and start high school.
+Try not to refuse right away.
 Instead, tell them you’ll think about it.
 Is it a one-time thing?
 What are the reasons they have for making this request?
 List their reasons in your mind or write them down.
 Afterward, think about why you would want to approve or deny this request.

 Whatever your decision is, you have to be upfront about it.
-But you should also try your best to explain why you’ve come to that decision.
+But you should also try your best to explain why you think it’s a good decision.
 Let them ask questions, even challenge your decision.
-The point is to have that discussion because even if you don’t give your teenager the freedom they wanted, they’ll still value the fact that you discussed your decision with them.
+The point is to have that discussion.
+That’s because even if you don’t give your teenager the freedom they wanted, they’d still value the fact that you discussed your decision with them.

 Be Ready to Take Away Privileges and Grant Them Again